conduit-works/baldr/README.md

 ## Discord Commands

-- Etch : store 1 previous message by caller (of caller)
+- `Etch       `: Store 1 previous message by caller (of caller)
-- Timeneedle : Store previous x number of messages in channel (all user)
+- `Timeneedle `: Store previous x number of messages in channel (all user)
-- Start : start recording conversation in channel until stop button in clicked
+- `Start      `: Start recording conversation in channel until stop button in clicked

 ## Techstack